odigos-io/go-rtml/README.md

 golang real time memory limiter to guard against OOM in go code.

-This package is all about the STABILITY OF YOUR APPLICATION AND THE SYSTEM IT RUNS ON.
+This package is all about the STABILITY of your go application under memory pressure.

+## Motivation

 Your golang applications need memory (RAM) to run.
-In an utopic world, you would have infinite memory and never need to think or worry about how much resources you are consuming.
+In an utopic world, you would have infinite memory and never need to think or worry about how much memory resources are consumed.
 In the real world, memory is a limited resource which has to be managed carefully.

+When your process is under memory pressure for any reason, you - the application developer, is responsible to react be applying back-pressure and avoid processing new work items which can increase the memory pressure and lead to OutOfMemory brutal termination of the process.

+## How it works

+- Call `rtml.IsMemLimitReached()` in the entry points to your application
+- Do it where you have the ability to reject, drop, or apply back-pressure to your senders.
+- Prefer to call it as soon as possible, before any expensive allocations are made.

+This simple function will tell you if the memory limit is reached and allow you to react, for example:
+- apply back-pressure to the sender by rejecting the work item. it is expected to be retried after some time (where hopefully, memory pressure has already reduced to normal levels).
+- drop the work item if the system cannot handle it under the current memory pressure.
+- notify some monitoring system about this event for further investigation or automatic scaling.

 ## Usage